kaunel85/ong-bylaws/bylaws.md

-# Phi Delta Theta Fraternity Nova Scotia Alpha Bylaws Amended September 2016
+# Phi Delta Theta Fraternity Ontario Gamma Bylaws Amended November 2017

 ## Preamble

-We, the Members of Nova Scotia Alpha Chapter, having accepted the Bond of the Phi Delta Theta, recognizing it as a basis of union, and as a chapter in good standing do ordain and establish the following bylaws to be utilized and enforced in the basic operation of the Nova Scotia Alpha Chapter:
+We, the Members of Ontario Gamma Chapter, having accepted the Bond of the Phi Delta Theta, recognizing it as a basis of union, and as a chapter in good standing do ordain and establish the following bylaws to be utilized and enforced in the basic operation of the Ontario Gamma Chapter:

 ## ARTICLE I: AMENDMENTS AND GENERAL POLICIES